cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ```

 The script `vine_graph_log` is a wrapper for `gnuplot`, and with it you
-can plot some of the statistics, such as total time spent transfering tasks,
+can plot some of the statistics, such as total time spent transferring tasks,
 number of tasks running, and workers connected.
 For example, this command:

 ```sh